Code noir: Jean-François Niort controversy

 Upon the 2015 release of his work Le Code noir.
 Idées reçues sur un texte symbolique, colonial law historian Jean-François Niort was attacked for his position that the authors of the Code intended for "a mediation between master and slave" by minor Guadeloupean political organizations self-styled as "patriotic" and accused of "racial discrimination" and denialism by some members of the Guadeloupean independentist movement who threatened to expel him from Guadeloupe.
 He has been roundly supported by the historical community which has denounced the verbal and physical intimidation of specialists in the colonial history of the region.
 The controversy continued in an argument in the opinions section of the French newspaper Le Monde between Niort and the philosopher Louis Sala-Molins.

-Repeal in 2025
+Repeal in 2026

+The Code Noir was not formally repealed with the abolition of slavery.
+In 2026, with the code still nominally in force, French president Emmanuel Macron said that it "should never have survived the abolition of slavery" and that the lack of a formal repeal "has become a form of offense".

-On May 10, 2025, on the occasion of the National Day of Remembrance of the Slave Trade, Slavery, and Their Abolition, French Prime Minister François Bayrou promised to abolish the Black Code on slavery.
-The Senegalese historian Mansour AW criticized the effort as vain subtilities with no adherent, as slavery is already abolished and the Code noir is no longer in force.
+On 10 May 2025, on the occasion of the National Day of Remembrance of the Slave Trade, Slavery, and Their Abolition, French Prime Minister François Bayrou promised to abolish the Black Code on slavery.
+The Senegalese historian Mansour AW criticized the effort as pointless legal intricacies as slavery had long been abolished and the Code noir was obsolete and no longer enforced, saying that what was needed instead was reparative action, which was not being taken.
+The repeal proposal was introduced by Max Mathiasin, a representative from the former slave colony Guadeloupe and himself a descendent of slaves, who had been unaware that the law had never been repealed all his life.

+The National Assembly unanimously voted to repeal the code on 28 May 2026.
+The Senate is yet to vote on the repeal.